Dispute Review Board

 2 - FREQUENCY OF REGULAR MEETINGS:

-In order for the DRB to become familiar with the project circumstances, it will generally meet once per month during the first 3 to 6 months and no less than quarterly thereafter, as mutually determined by the Contractor and the Department.
-If conditions warrant, the Contractor and the Department, may reduce/increase the time between meetings to better serve their needs.
+In order for the DRB to become familiar with the project circumstances, it will generally meet once per month during the first 3 to 6 months and either monthly or bimonthly thereafter, as mutually determined by the Contractor and the Department.
+Meetings may be scheduled every 3 months when the work is at or ahead of schedule and are mutually agreed to by the Contractor and the Department.
 Factors to be considered when setting the time between meetings include work progress, occurrence of unusual events and the number and complexity of ongoing or potential disputes or claims.
 On projects with unresolved issues, the DRB will meet at least monthly until the unresolved issues are resolved.

 3 - AGENDA FOR REGULAR MEETINGS: